Stage 3 Mesothelioma

 Palliative Care

 Doctors may suggest palliative care for stage 3 mesothelioma patients.
 Palliative treatments are intended to help manage symptoms and improve quality of life.
-They are an integral part of cancer care at any stage of treatment, not just at the end-of-life.
+They are an integral part of cancer care at any stage of treatment, not just at the end of life.
 It is not uncommon for a treatment plan to combine therapeutic treatments with palliative care.

 Alternative Therapies

 In addition to standard treatment options, patients may consider alternative therapies.
 They may engage in practices like hypnotherapy, yoga and meditation.
 Patients may also choose to take herbal medicine and nutritional supplements.
 Alternative therapies are not proven to treat cancer but may provide additional comfort for patients.
-Patients may choose to incorporate alternative therapies into their treatment plan.
+Patients may choose to incorporate alternative therapies into their treatment plans.

 Stage 3 Treatment Costs